jrgerber/smbios-lib/README.md

 # smbios-lib
-An SMBIOS Library created in Rust that reads (decodes) raw BIOS data
+An SMBIOS Library created in Rust that reads and parses raw BIOS data

 ## Table of contents
 * [General info](#general-info)